Sumama-Karim/Hospital-Mangement-System/README.md

-# Hospital-Mangement-System
+# Hospital-Management-System
-Java DSA Project
+ This project fully created in Java